gonfva/gonfva.github.io/content/en/blog/2023-09-23-x-3-as-non-linear.md

 https://towardsdatascience.com/activation-functions-in-neural-networks-83ff7f46a6bd

-On that page, at the end, there is a mention to **y=x^3**

-And an investigation with the title "A Fast and Accurate Dependency Parser using Neural Networks".
+On that page, at the end, there is a mention to **y=x^3** and an investigation with the title "A Fast and Accurate Dependency Parser using Neural Networks".

 The [link on that page doesn't work](https://cs.stanford.edu/~danqi/papers/emnlp2014.pdf)